joelhawksley/identity/components/slides.md

 ^ Leads to duplication of tests

-^ Cheapens benefit of reusing the partial in the first place
+^ Cheapens benefit of reusing partials in the first place

 ---